Having the chance to witness your little one’s first steps is an amazing experience!

 - Crawling while clutching the object under one arm.

 This is good not only for the skill of walking but for the cognitive and social development of your little one.
-Practicing this gives her a chance to learn about object properties and how to engage in new ways with the world.
-Try to have a basket with toys and objects for her to hold on to nearby!
+Practicing this gives them a chance to learn about object properties and how to engage with the world in new ways.
+Try to have a basket with toys and objects for them to hold on to nearby!

 More on the study here.